Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Get an instant price →

 Technical specifications

 Build volume, tolerances and materials at a glance.
-If your part needs something not listed here, email us — most requests are doable, we just don’t stock the exotic stuff by default.
+If your part needs something not listed here, email us, most requests are doable, we just don’t stock the exotic stuff by default.

-Fast / colour build volume 256 × 256 × 256 mm Bambu Lab A1 + AMS for multi-colour jobs.
+Fast / colour build volume 256 × 256 × 256 mm Automatic multi-colour switching for colour jobs.

 Standard tolerance ± 0.2 mm Typical FDM accuracy across a 100 mm dimension.